 Memory Foam Retains Body Heat and is a Warm Sleep Surface

-Even for adults, one of the main complaints about memory foam mattresses is that they’re relatively warm to sleep on.
+Even for adults, and big kid mattresses, one of the main complaints about memory foam mattresses is that they’re relatively warm to sleep on.
 Memory foam tends to retain body heat.

 Traditional memory foam is the worst in this regard.
 However, even newer iterations, such open-cell and gel-infused memory foam, tend to be warmer than non-memory-foam mattresses.

 This can be uncomfortable for adults, but it can be deadly for babies.

 “Infants are sensitive to extremes in temperature and cannot regulate their body temperatures well.
 Studies have shown that multiple layers or heavy clothing, heavy blankets, and warm room temperatures increase SIDS risk.”